KoyukiSama/dslibc/README.md

 3. RingBuffered under the hood to save memory
 4. Start ArrayList at 25% of the array capacity so that add_start will be O(1)

+DONT USE arraylist->index_tail or index_start, these should be private and work with a ring buffer, use arraylist_get_length or arraylist->length

 (types of arraylist)
 1. arraylist_char_... , arraylist_uchar
 2. arraylist_short_..., arraylist_ushort